manimaran96/Spell4Wiki/docs/CONTRIBUTING.md

 | English   | [Introduction](https://youtu.be/IMku3FL7s3I)<br/>[Play Video](https://youtu.be/Fu4kQcv04kA) | [Ganesh](https://commons.wikimedia.org/wiki/User:Libreaim)

-You are always welcome to make video for your language.
+You are always welcome to make video for your language. then share link or video file by <a href="#communication">communication mediums</a>

 ## Spell4Wiki Improvements